 The Kid's Dentist - Orthodontics

-Dr. Willis is Board Certified by the American Orthodontic Society and are also, a Fellow, American Orthodontic Society and American Academy of Pediatric Dentistry.
+Dr. Willis is Board Certified by the American Orthodontic Society and is also a Fellow of The American Orthodontic Society and American Academy of Pediatric Dentistry.

 Is your child in need of a Orthodontic Evaluation?

 Some children as early as 5 or 6 years of age may benefit from an orthodontic evaluation.
 In some cases, your orthodontist might find a problem that can benefit from early treatment.
 Early treatment may prevent more serious problems from developing and may make treatment at a later age shorter and less complicated.
-For those patients who have clear indications for early orthodontic intervention, early treatment gives your orthodontist the chance to:
+For those patients who have clear indications for early orthodontic intervention, early treatment gives Dr. Willis and Dr. Rozhon chance to :